naomipol/wix-style-react/src/Button/MIGRATION_V5-V6.md

 ## IconButton, TextButton and CloseButton

-Themes that change the core button layout were moved to different components: `IconButton`, `TextButton` and `CloseButton`.
+Themes that previously changed button layout like `icon-standard` were moved to different components: `IconButton`, `TextButton` and `CloseButton`.

 IconButton